Reka Bread Recipe

 Cooling Racks

-Cool on a rack to allow air circulation, preventing a soggy bottom.
+Cool on a wire rack to allow air circulation, preventing a soggy bottom and preserving the loaf’s texture.

 Avoiding Moisture

-Keep bread uncovered during cooling to preserve the crispy crust.
+Keep bread uncovered during cooling to maintain the crispy crust, avoiding plastic wrap until fully cooled (at least 1 hour).

 Storing Reka Bread